kognise/obsidian-aviation/FAR/Volume 4/C Licensing/0417 Launch safety.md

 # C417.5   Wind weighting analysis

 \(a\) *General.* As part of a wind weighting safety system, a launch operator must perform a wind weighting analysis to determine launcher azimuth and elevation settings that correct for the windcocking and wind-drift effects on an unguided suborbital launch vehicle due to forecasted winds in the airspace region of flight.
-A launch operator's wind weighting safety system and its operation must comply with §417.125(c).
+A launch operator's wind weighting safety system and its operation must comply with [[Volume 4/C Licensing/0417 Launch safety.md#§417.125   Launch of an unguided suborbital launch vehicle.|§417.125]](c).
 The launch azimuth and elevation settings resulting from a launch operator's wind weighting analysis must produce a trajectory, under actual wind conditions, that results in a final stage drag impact point that is the same as the final stage's nominal drag impact point determined according to section C417.3(d).

 \(b\) *Wind weighting analysis constraints.* (1) A launch operator's wind weighting analysis must: